rapidjs-org/testing/README.md

 # rJS Testing

-Context-sensitive, (a)sync-uniform testing framework for JavaScript and TypeScript.
+Context-based, (a)sync-uniform testing framework for JavaScript and TypeScript.

 ### 📖 &hairsp; [Read the Docs](./packages/testing/README.md)